samizirakgamedev/WeatherAPIApplication/README.md

 <img src="readmeImages/htus4.png">

-5. Create a txt file in the root directory and insert the API key from Open Weather API into a file called 'apikey.txt'.
+5. Create a 'txt' file in the root directory and insert the API key from Open Weather API into a file called 'apikey.txt'.

 <img src="readmeImages/htus5.png">